Bill Webster

-Bill Webster is a fictional character from the British ITV soap opera, Coronation Street, played by Peter Armitage.
+Bill Webster is a fictional character from the British ITV soap opera Coronation Street, played by Peter Armitage.
 The character first appeared onscreen during the episode airing on 6 February 1984 and remained in the show until 1985 when Armitage decided to leave.
 The character was reintroduced in 1995 but he was again written out two years later.
-Armitage returned once again in 2006 and appeared frequently until late-April 2010 when the character suddenly appeared only a recurring basis.
+Armitage returned once again in 2006 and appeared frequently until late-April 2010 when the character suddenly appeared only on a recurring basis.
 It was reported in 2011 that Bill was going to be axed completely, however, he continued to make appearances on a recurring basis.
 His last appearance was broadcast on 29 December 2011, where Bill was in attendance at youngest granddaughter Sophie's wedding to her fiancée Sian Powers.
 Armitage died on 30 November 2018, therefore ruling out a future return for the character.
+The character was killed off-screen in April 2023.

-Bill is the father of Kevin Webster (Michael Le Vell), his sister Debbie (Sue Devaney) and another son, Carl, from his marriage to Elaine Prior.
+Bill is the father of Kevin Webster (Michael Le Vell), his sister Debbie (Sue Devaney) and another son, Carl Webster (Jonathan Howard), from his marriage to Elaine Prior.
 He is grandfather to Rosie (Helen Flanagan), Sophie (Brooke Vincent) and Jack Webster (Kyran Bowes).